Kongen befaler

 Kongen befaler is a Norwegian comedy programme based on the British show Taskmaster.
 It has been broadcast on TVNorge and discovery+ since 2019.
-The show features five fixed panelists per series who all complete tasks, judged by Atle Antonsen from Series 1-6, then by Bård Ylvisåker for Series 7 onwards, and assisted by Olli Wermskog.
+The show features five fixed panelists per series who all complete tasks, judged by Atle Antonsen from Series 1-6, Bård Ylvisåker for Series 7, then again by Atle Antonsen from Series 8 onwards, and assisted by Olli Wermskog.

 The format for the show was created by British comedian Alex Horne during the Edinburgh Festival Fringe in 2010, and was subsequently developed into a successful UK television show in 2015.
 Kongen befaler translates as "the king commands" and is the Norwegian name of the game Simon Says.

+One major difference in this version is that tiebreaker tasks are not featured, so if there is a tie for first place after the live task, they all win the episode, and share the prize pot.

 The studio sections are recorded in Drammens Teater, a theatre in Drammen, 40 km from Oslo.

 Episodes

 Series 1 (2019)

 The first series was aired in 2019 on TVNorge, between 17 October and 19 December.
 Vegard Ylvisåker, Maria Stavang, Calle Hellevang-Larsen, Bård Ylvisåker and Siri Kristiansen were participants.
 The winner of the season was Vegard Ylvisåker.